Bleed American: Release

-Soon afterwards, the band enlisted a new booking agent and co-managers Gary Gersh and John Silva; they knew Gersh from when he was CEO at Capitol a few years prior.
-Despite these new representatives, Lind continued acting as the band's de facto manager, a role he had been doing for two years by that point.
 On May 21, 2001, Bleed American was announced for release later in the year.
 It was made available for streaming on July 19, 2001, before being released five days later.
 The album artwork, showing a set of bowling trophies sitting on top of a cigarette machine, is taken from William Eggleston's photograph "Memphis".
 Adkins was a fan of Eggleston, going as far as to dub him the "father of color photography".
 Out of concern that its title could be misinterpreted following the September 11 attacks, the album was re-released with an eponymous title in December 2001, despite the band initially saying that they would not change its name.
 The decision was ultimately the band's, which was supported by their label; instead of recalling existing copies, they simply had the name amended with subsequent pressings of the album.
-In addition, the title-track was renamed "Salt Sweat Sugar" and reissued on December 11, 2001.
+In addition, the title track was renamed "Salt Sweat Sugar" and reissued on December 11, 2001.